emcgregor02/TerraNetClientOnboarding/README.md

 It includes:
 - A FastAPI backend for pricing and quote generation
 - A static HTML/JS frontend for drawing fields and previewing quotes
 - A simple flow for calculating TerraNet program pricing based on acres

----
+- Backend structure for payment processing and
+Dev Team Instructions

-## 🚀 1.
-Clone the Project
+1. Clone the Project

 ```bash
 git clone https://github.com/emcgregor02/TerraNetClientOnboarding.git